rehierl/node-tree-outliner/about-sequences.md

 The `visitPreOrder()` and the `visitPostOrder()` operations can be seen to mark the beginning and the end of processing some node.
-As such, these operations represent the enter and exit events said node.
+As such, these operations represent the enter and exit events of said node.

 ```
 traverseTree(node) begin